UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 To get started with a public repository having a template `README.md` file, take the following steps:

 1. Enter the name of your project repository.
-In the example below, we use canadian_languages.
+In the example below, we use `canadian_languages`.
 2. Most repositories follow a similar naming convention involving only lowercase letter words.
 3. separated by either underscores or hyphens.
 4. Choose an option for the privacy of your repository.
 5. Select `Add a README file` This creates a template `README.md` file in your repository’s root folder.
 6. When you are happy with your repository name and configuration, click on the green `Create Repository` button.

+That's it!
+Now let's clone it to get a local copy on your computer.

 ---

-# Cloning a repository using Jupyter
+# 2. Cloning a repository using JupyterLab (IDE)

 The green “Code” drop-down menu contains the remote address (URL) corresponding to the location of the remote GitHub repository.